 Let’s start with a couple of ground rules:

 - NEVER, EVER carry a balance.
 If you carry a balance on your credit card, the interest fees will eat up the value of any rewards you get.
 Pay your bill every month in full and you avoid these additional fees.
 If you can’t do this, stop reading now and don’t get any credit cards.

 - Put every single transaction you can on a credit card.
 You want to maximize how many points you get.
 You do this by putting everything on a card… and then paying it off at the end of the month.
-Be wary, though, of large fees for credit card transactions.
-Anything larger than 3% or so costs too much versus the value of your points.
+Be wary, though, of large additional fees for credit card transactions.
+Anything larger than about 3% is too much versus the value of your points.

 - Don’t pay annual fees on rewards credit cards unless you are getting more than the value of the fee out of the card on a regular basis!
 Be sure to budget for those annual fees as well.
 More on this topic below.

 - Don’t cancel credit cards unless there is nothing else you can do to downgrade a card to a no-fee option.
 Closing old accounts will have a negative impact on your credit score.
 Still, if you’re no longer using the card and can handle a small dip in your credit score, it makes sense to close the account.

 Rewards Credit Card Basics

-No matter what you are a looking for in terms of rewards from your credit cards, here are the bare minimums you should be looking for:
+No matter what kind of rewards you want from your credit cards, here are the bare minimums you should be looking for:

-- At least 2% cashback or the equivalent.
-If you are getting less than 2% cashback, you are using the wrong card.
+- At least 2% cash back or the equivalent.
+If you are getting less than 2% cash back, you are using the wrong card.
 The Citi Double Cash card gets that much on every transaction.
 There is some wiggle room if you are getting another particular value out of the card, like enhanced purchase protections, but accept no less than 1.5%.

 - Know the points/miles cash value.
 Not all points/miles are created equally.
 We use The Points Guy’s valuations to determine the value of our rewards.
 Keep these values in mind when choosing a card and redeeming the points/miles.
 You will find sometimes it is better to pay for a hotel or flight rather than use points.
 It depends on the redemption value.
 Better to spend money and earn more points on a cheap flight than burn points on a bad redemption.

 - Do not put all of your eggs in one basket, bank-wise.
 Make sure that you have a variety of credit cards from multiple banks.
 If you are traveling and one of your cards from a bank is declined because of a fraud warning, having another card from a different bank will save the day until you can get it resolved.
 Two cards from the same bank?
 Both will likely be locked, leaving you holding an unpaid bill at a restaurant, etc.